MooVC/MooVC.Architecture/README.md

 - Changed Architecture.Ddd.Collections.EnumerableExtensions.ToReferences to accept an optional parameter named unversioned with a default value of false that will determine the versioned state of the references generated (**Breaking Change**).
 - Changed Architecture.Ddd.DomainEvent<TAggregate> so that the order of construction parameters is now alphabetic (**Breaking Change**).
 - Changed Architecture.Ddd.DomainException<TAggregate> so that the order of construction parameters is now alphabetic (**Breaking Change**).
+- Changed Architecture.Ddd.ReferenceExtensions.ToUnversioned to allow for a null reference.
+- Changed Architecture.Ddd.ReferenceExtensions.ToUnversioned<TAggregate> to allow for a null reference.
 - Changed Architecture.Ddd.Services.AggregateNotFoundException<TAggregate>  so that the order of construction parameters is now alphabetic (**Breaking Change**).
 - Changed Architecture.Ddd.Services.AggregateVersionNotFoundException<TAggregate>  so that the order of construction parameters is now alphabetic (**Breaking Change**).
 - Changed Architecture.Ddd.Services.AtomicUnit<T> so that the order of construction parameters is now alphabetic (**Breaking Change**).